 UN Women was created on July 2, 2010 by the United Nations General Assembly as the UN Entity for Gender Equality and Empowerment of Women.
 It represents the merger of four previously distinct parts of the UN system that focused exclusively on gender equality and women’s empowerment:

-At the celebration of the launch of UN Women on February 24, 2011, Under-Secretary-General and Executive Director, Michelle Bachelet stated, "In addition to our role of mobilizing, coordinating and leveraging the efforts of others, UN Women will focus on five areas:"
+At the celebration of the launch of UN Women on February 24, 2011, then Under-Secretary-General and Executive Director, Michelle Bachelet stated, "In addition to our role of mobilizing, coordinating and leveraging the efforts of others, UN Women will focus on five areas:

 **Photo at South Sudan Hospital courtesy of UN Photo